DIPlib/diplib/changelogs/diplib_next.md

   In the case of `dip::MarginalPercentile()`, and the case `dip::Percentile()` applied to a measurement feature, the computation was not consistent with the other percentile computations.

+- `dip::ChainCode::Polygon()` has a new, optional argument to exclude border pixels from the polygon.

 ### Bug fixes

 - Fixed `dip::IsotropicErosion()` to use the same structuring element size as `dip::IsotropicDilation()`.